Are You Eligible For An HSA?

 - Another health plan that isn’t HSA-qualified, including a spouse’s health plan or a supplemental health plan.

 - Being enrolled in Medicare, Medicaid, or Tricare.
 You can still be HSA-eligible if your spouse is enrolled in one of those plans.

 - Being covered by a Flexible Spending Account (FSA), either yours or your spouse’s.

-- Receiving Veteran’s healthcare benefits for any non-service-connected disability.
+- Receiving Veteran’s healthcare benefits currently or in the past 90 days for any non-service-connected disability.
 If you are otherwise HSA-eligible, you can open an HSA on the first day of the fourth month after your treatment ends.

 - Currently being claimed as a dependent on another person’s tax return.

 If none of these conditions apply to you, and you’ve verified that your health plan is HSA-qualified, then you’re eligible for an HSA.
 If your health coverage began on the first of the month, you’re immediately eligible to open an HSA; otherwise, you have to wait until the first day of the following month.

 Federal regulations require you to meet these eligibility requirements in order to open and contribute to an HSA.

 - Covered under a qualified high deductible health plan (HDHP) on the first day of the month